Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 ```

 But how do we identify code in the first place?
 Many disassemblers have an interactive UI, which lets you mark sections and convert them interactively between code and data.
-Our command line tool does not have that luxury, but luckily we can aways look into the monitor of the [VICE](https://vice-emu.sourceforge.io) emulator.
+Our command line tool does not have that luxury, but luckily we can always look into the monitor of the [VICE](https://vice-emu.sourceforge.io) emulator.
 I usually keep it open all the time to browse through the code and set manual entrypoints whenever I spot code.

 The first entrypoint is easy to identify if you look at the start of the code again: